MaoHuPi/blogTemplate_thread/README.md

 	2. Fixed the problem that rss could not be uploaded to github.
 	3. Correct the color registration of txt and text in the program block language.
 	4. Modify footer text.
+* v1.0.2 2023/09/08 Article running version and preview correction.
+	1. Fixed the problem that article images must have alt attributes to display properly.
+	2. Add custom/style/custom.css to place custom adjusted styles.
+	3. Fixed the scope error attached to tag categories such as hljs-mark.
+	4. Complete the missing version mark in requirements.txt.
+	5. Fixed the problem that the twitter card picture cannot be displayed.
+	6. Modify the clickability of footer links.
+	7. Modify the cursor style of in-page links in the Outline tab.

 TODO
 ----